Subham-Maity/fullstack_advance/README/NOTE.md

 Now, you can use the Redis server in your project.

+#### Timecomplexity & Limitations

+- Time Complexity
+  - Hashes: O(1) for each key-value pair, O(N) for N key-value pairs.
+  - Lists: O(1) for each push/pop operation, O(N) for N items in the list.
+  - Sets: O(1) for each add/remove operation, O(N) for N items in the set.
+  - Sorted Sets: O(1) for each add/remove operation, O(log(N)+M) for N items in the sorted set and M elements returned.
+- Limitations
+  - Hashes: The maximum number of fields is (2^32 - 1)4294967295, more than 4 billion of fields per hash).
+  - Lists: The maximum number of elements is (2^32 - 1)4294967295, more than 4 billion of elements per list).
+  - Sets: The maximum number of members is (2^32 - 1)4294967295, more than 4 billion of elements per set).
+  - Sorted Sets: The maximum number of members is (2^32 - 1)4294967295, more than 4 billion of elements per sorted set).

 #### Redis CLI Commands:

 1. Run `docker ps` in the terminal to check the running container and copy the container id.